 About Amir Z

 Amir Zainorin is a conceptual and interdisciplinary artist whose work explores history, identity, language, and materiality through a transmaterialist lens.
-With a background outside of traditional art education, his artistic journey began as a form of healing and self-discovery, evolving into a practice that resists fixed definitions and embraces layered ambiguity.
+Coming from a background outside traditional art education, his artistic journey began as a form of healing and self-discovery, evolving into a practice that resists fixed definitions and embraces layered ambiguity.

-Amir’s work often begins with everyday materials—old passports, x-rays, rotan sticks, gauze, boots, or pages from atlases.
-These are not used as symbols, but as living, shifting carriers of memory and experience.
+Often beginning with familiar materials, Amir allows them to act not as static symbols but as shifting carriers of memory and experience.
 A passport becomes a marker of movement and exclusion.
-A drum made of x-rays transforms into a resonant trace of the body.
+A drum made of X-rays resonates as a trace of the body.
 A boot planted with cactus and orchid speaks of contradictory belonging.
-Through subtle transformation, these materials are unsettled and reconfigured—inviting the viewer to encounter them anew.
+Through subtle transformation, these objects are unsettled and reconfigured—inviting viewers to encounter them anew.

-His ongoing projects, such as Rhythm of Identity, reflect a commitment to exploring the intersections of sound, space, and storytelling.
-He is the founder of Jambatan, a platform for cross-cultural artistic exchange, and has exhibited widely across Malaysia, Denmark, Germany, Iceland, and the UK.
+Ongoing projects, such as Rhythms of Identity, reflect his commitment to exploring the intersections of sound, space, and storytelling.
+He is the founder of Jambatan, a platform for cross-cultural artistic exchange, and has exhibited extensively across Malaysia, Denmark, Germany, Iceland, and the UK.
 His works are held in the permanent collections of the National Art Gallery Malaysia and the Immigrant Museum Denmark.

 Through transmaterialism, Amir’s practice resists singular readings—allowing meaning to emerge through interaction, memory, and presence.